Subaru Legacy Common Problems and Solutions

 Problem:

-The car sometimes judders when you're driving or when you stop quickly.
+The car sometimes judders when you're driving or when you brake suddenly.

 Solution:

-The CVT gearbox on the Legacy has a well-known issue with premature wear.
-It affected so many vehicles that Subaru extended the warranty cover on the CVT gearbox to an extra ten years, although they have some strict criteria to meet.
-If you're not covered by warranty, then you can browse our parts list for a new CVT gearbox, although installation is a challenging DIY job.
+The CVT gearbox in the Legacy has a well-known issue with early wear.
+It has affected many vehicles, so Subaru extended the warranty coverage for the CVT gearbox by an additional ten years, although they have strict criteria to meet.
+If you're not covered by warranty, you can browse our parts list for a new CVT gearbox, but installation is a challenging DIY task.

 Difficulty level